sonmarcho/sonmarcho.github.io/4-professional.md

-During this research internship at Amazon Web Service in Seattle, I worked on formalizing the semantics of the [Dafny](https://dafny.org/) verification language, and verifying compiler transformations applied on Dafny programs.
+During this research internship at Amazon Web Service in Seattle, I worked on formalizing the semantics of the [Dafny](https://dafny.org/) verification language, and on verifying compiler transformations applied to Dafny programs.
 This work was carried in Dafny itself.
-The end goal is to bootstrap the Dafny compiler, in order to have a verified compilation pipeline from Dafny to its various target languages (Java, C#, Go, etc.).
-The result of this work is in the following [repository](https://github.com/dafny-lang/compiler-bootstrap), and there is a blog post coming.
+The end goal was to bootstrap the Dafny compiler, in order to have a verified compilation pipeline from Dafny to its various target languages (Java, C#, Go, etc.).
+The result of this work is in the following [repository](https://github.com/dafny-lang/compiler-bootstrap), and we presented some of our results at the [Dafny Workshop](https://arxiv.org/abs/2401.16233).

 ## Microsoft Research --- Summer 2021